Research Seminar Programme 2016-17

 Thu 11 May: Amnon Aran (City University London), 'Framing and Foreign Policy: Israel’s Response to the Arab Uprisings'

 Thu 25 May: Stacey Gutkowski (King's College London), 'Jewish Atheists in Foxholes?
 Phenomenologies of Violence and the Israeli-Palestinian Conflict'.
+(Note the change in title from the postponed 23 Feb paper.)
 3pm, Room A112 Samuel Alexander Building

 JEWISH / ISRAEL STUDIES RELATED EVENTS AT THE UNIVERSITY